Sir Richard Anstruther-Gough-Calthorpe, 2nd Baronet

 Brigadier Sir Richard Hamilton Anstruther-Gough-Calthorpe, 2nd Baronet, CBE, JP, DL (28 March 1908 – 7 February 1985) was a British Army officer.

+In 1939 he was attached to the Royal Scots Greys as a captain, where he became engaged in June.
+He was married in early July 1939 to Nancy Malcolmson at St Margaret's, Westminster, London.
+As well as Commander of the Order of the British Empire, he was awarded the Croix de Guerre.

+With his father, he enjoyed sailing and golf.

 He served as Deputy Director of Military Operations (A), War Office, from 1944 to 1947.

 A son is the British property developer John Anstruther-Gough-Calthorpe.